 A vision sets aspirational stretch goals for the future, linked to a clear result or purpose.
 Write a vision statement in a way that scares you a little and excites you a lot.
 It should steer everyone who works on the brand to focus on finding ways to create a bond with your consumers that will lead to power and profit beyond what the product alone could achieve.
 As Yogi Berra famously said, “If you do not know where you are going, how will you know if you get there?”

 To be a visionary, you must be able to visualize the future.
 Imagine it is five or 10 years from now and you wake up in the most fantastic mood.
 Visualize a perfect future and write down the most critical milestones you need to achieve.
 Even think about words that will inspire, lead, and steer your team towards your vision.

-As strategic thinking starts with asking questions, a smart strategy must ask interruptive questions that frame the issues regarding what you want to achieve.
-By raising those issues early on, you can focus the team on the significant problems that need to be solved to get you on the path to your vision.
+A smart strategic thinking starts with asking questions, a smart strategy must ask interruptive questions that frame the issues regarding what you want to achieve.
+Essentially, raising those issues early on can focus the team on the significant problems that need to be solved to get you on the path to your vision.

 2. Invest resources in a strategic program